What is A Jjimjilbang?

 Nope.
 In the bathing areas, you’re prohibited from wearing anything.
 Period.
 This is to preserve the cleanliness of the pools.

 For the same reason, you also need to take a shower and clean yourself properly before getting into the pools.
 Be considerate to others.
-If you have any infectious skin disease, please do not get into the shared bathing area.
+If you have any contagious skin issues, please do not get into the shared bathing area.

 Soaking in the Pools